TheChymera/chymeric_tutorials/source/_posts/2014-06-06-per-photo-model-release-form.markdown

 This works via [MD5 checksums](http://en.wikipedia.org/wiki/Md5), sequences of 32 hexadecimal digits which uniquely identify your photos.
 While explaining [checksum](http://en.wikipedia.org/wiki/Checksum) functions exceeds the scope of this article, the gist of the concept is that two photos with a difference of even only one pixel will still have different MD5 checksums.

-On most Unix-like operating systems (OS X, Linux, BSD, etc.) checksums can easily be computed in the command line via by entering:
+On most Unix-like operating systems (OS X, Linux, BSD, etc.) checksums can easily be computed in the command line via:

 ```bash
 md5sum /path/to/your/original/photo